Ryan Neal out for Seahawks vs. Chiefs, Kenneth Walker III expected to play

 The bad news?

-Starting strong safety Ryan Neal, who this week has the highest rating for the season of any safety in the NFL via Pro Football Focus, will not play because of a sore knee he has dealt with for the last four weeks.
+Starting strong safety Ryan Neal, who this week has the highest rating for the season of any safety in the NFL via Pro Football Focus, will not play because of a sore knee he has dealt with for the past four weeks.

 Neal played through the injury the last three games, but Carroll said the turnaround from the Dec.
 11 contest against Carolina to playing four days later against the 49ers “got him.
 That was just too soon.’’